apache/tomcat/CONTRIBUTING.md

-If you have chosen to attach a patch to the Bugzilla issue (or email one), then you'll need to download the sources as noted above, make your desired changes and then manually generate your patch using diff (other other tool).
+If you have chosen to attach a patch to the Bugzilla issue (or email one), then you'll need to download the sources as noted above, make your desired changes and then manually generate your patch using diff (or any other tool).

 ##### GitHub